United States airdate: September 6, 2002

-- Mr. Krabs: Lad, I can't help it if you're lose with other people's money.
+- Mr. Krabs: Lad, I can't help it if you're loose with other people's money.

 - No Matter How Much I Beg: Mr. Krabs gives SpongeBob his wallet to keep him from spending any money on Mrs. Puff.
 The date doesn't last one minute before Krabs starts begging SpongeBob to buy something.

 - Noodle Incident: The fate of Mr. Puff.
-All we know is that he's a lamp now and Mrs. Puff "doesn't like talking about it".
+All we know is that he's a lamp now and Mrs. Puff "doesn't like to talk about it".

 Spongebob: WAIT!
 DON'T TELL ME!
-You want me to run to the store and buy Mrs. Puff something she doesn't need!
-And then you want me to run back here so you can say (imitates Mr. Krabs) "Argh, Spongebob you're spendin' all me money!"
-And then I'll say "But Mr. Krabs, I'm only doing WHAT YOU SAID!"
-And then you'll say "We're not talking about this (draws a triangle) or this (draws a square), we're talkin' about THISSSSS! (draws a ton of directionless squiggly lines).
+You want me to run down to the store and buy Mrs. Puff something she doesn't need!
+Then you want me to run back here so you can say, (imitates Mr. Krabs) "Argh, Spongebob, you're spendin' all me money!"
+And then I'll say, "But Mr. Krabs, I'm only doing WHAT YOU SAID!"
+Then you'll say, "We're not talking about this (draws a triangle) or this (draws a square), we're talkin' about THISSSSS! (draws a ton of directionless squiggly lines).